 For the tomato sauce

 - Put the olive oil in a thick-bottomed pot.

 - Put the onion with a pinch of salt and cook for five min without browning.

 - Then add the garlic for about 2 minutes until it cooks.

 - Add the tomato, a pinch of salt and leave it uncovered for about 15min.

-- For every cup of uncooked lentil, you will get about 2 cups of cooked lentils.
+- For every cup of dry lentils, you will get about 2 cups of cooked lentils.

-- To cook them, put a cup of dried lentil with two cups of water and simmer until cooked.
-They should be soft but they should hold their shape.
+- To cook them, put a cup of dried lentils with two cups of water and simmer until cooked.
+They should be soft, but they should hold their shape.

 Nutritional information of this recipe is only an estimate, the accuracy for any recipe on this site is not guaranteed.